gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

+Erileine woke to a gentle, irregular tapping sound, like pebbles clattering in a sieve.
+She slipped on her trousers and shirt, threw off her quilt, and padded barefoot down the stairs.

+"Ssh!"
+Queçenne hissed from beside the front door.
+Her hair was tousled, and she had her winter coat on over her nightdress.
+"Look at it."

+Erileine stood on tiptoes to peer through the half-open door over her sister's shoulder.
+The sky was a roiling mass of clouds.
+They had been dozing placidly, letting the wind carry them where it would, when the mountain had plowed into them without warning.
+Now they were panicking, dumping water to lighten themselves so that they could get out of its way.

+But their water wasn't falling as rain.
+Instead, hailstones the size of pearls were bouncing off the cobblestones to lie cold, white, and brilliant in the cracks between them.
+Erileine had never seen anything like it.

+"Do you think it's a sign?"
+Queçenne asked, hushed.

+Erileine blinked.
+"Uh, what?
+No. No, they're just–they're just frozen raindrops."

+"I know they're frozen raindrops," hr sister hissed.
+"I mean… I mean everything.
+All of it.
+Isn't there anything in all those books you read?
+About what's happening?"
+She shivered and pulled her coat tight around her shoulders.
+For an unsettling moment she seemed like a little girl to Erileine.
+For that one moment she understood why their paere and maere sometimes looked at them so wistfully sometimes.

+The sisters watched the hail bounce off the cobblestones a few moments longer, until Queçenne said, "I'm going back to bed.
+If you find out anything, will you tell me?"

+Erileine smiled in the dark, remembering a Yearagain Eve long ago.
+"Only if you give me one of your painted eggs."

+Her sister scowled.
+"Idiot.
+You didn't even really know what they'd got for me."

+Erileine's smile broadened.
+"No, but it took you three eggs to figure that out."
+She dodged her sister's half-hearted shoulder punch, then stepped out of the way to let her past.
+She was wearing the hair ribbon their father had bought for her in Forecastle, she noticed.

+Erileine watched the hail bounce off the cobblestones until the draft through the partly-open door raised goosebumps on her arms, then stooped and picked up one of the tiny white grains.
+It felt odd for a moment, almost powdery.
+Then it melted, leaving a slippery film between her thumb and finger that evaporated almost instantly.

+The drumming subsided and stopped as quickly as it had begun.
+Suddenly tired, she closed the door and tiptoed back upstairs to bed.

+As she lay there, curled on her side with her head pillowed on her arm, she wondered about the clouds Avaunt had panicked.
+What if people below had been counting on them for rain?
+She imagined herself as a groundling farmer, shaking her fist at the bad luck passing indifferently over her head.
+Her fields were too dry.
+One good rainfall, just one, would bring it to life, but the mountain had stolen that chance.
+If she and her family stayed in their little one-mill village they would starve.
+They loaded everything they had onto a cart, but it was all books, everything, piles of them, endless lists of verbs flying after each other like tiny birds… Her eyes closed again.

+---

 As Starboard Town's last morning of freedom dawned, the bosun was downing a mug of the strongest tea he had ever had.
 He and Vurt were sitting behind Mamaere Mayeule's, looking at the unmoving forest that